davekinkead/the-boundary-problem/lit review.md

   - Mill's "free institution" are only possible in societies whose member shared a common national identity. p211
   - respect for law and dissent are only possible when common sympathies create sufficient solidarity between groups. p212

-So far, Miller' analysis has looked internally to the demos.
+So far, Miller's analysis has looked internally to the demos.
 But democracy also has external effects.
 "As I suggested earlier, the effect of considering impact is likely to be to give democracy a more inclusionary push - to expand the demos so that it includes more of those who will bear the impact of its decisions" p213

 Two key principles are the affected-interests and coercion principles.
 It's possible to be affected without being coerced but not vice versa. p214